GATraj: A Graph- and Attention-based Multi-Agent Trajectory Prediction Model: METHODOLOGY

-\paragraph{\textbf{Laplacian Decoder}} We introduce a Laplacian MDN decoder to generate future multimodal trajectories.
-The decoder takes as input the spatial-temporal dynamic context from the encoder and the GCN module.
-Its outputs are a set of different modes of the predicted trajectory distribution $\sum^{K}_{k=1}\pi_k\,\text{Laplace}(\mu,\,b)$.
-Here, $\pi_k$ represents the probability of each mode and $\sum^{K}_{k=1}\pi_k=1$. $\mu$ and $b$ stand for each Laplace component's location and scale parameter.
-Concretely, the decoder takes as input the hidden state $h^{T}_{i}$ of the LSTM from the Temporal Encoder and the hidden state $\hat{h}^{T,\,l+1}_{i}$ and cell state $\hat{c}^{T,\,l+1}_{i}$ after the message passing with the GCN module.
-Here, $\{ h^{T}_{i}, \, \hat{h}^{T,\,l+1}_{i}, \, \hat{c}^{T,\,l+1}_{i}\} \in \mathbb{R}^{N \times D} $, where $D$ is the dimension of the embedded feature space and $N$ is the total number of agents in the current scene.
+To be more specific, in the decoding process, the decoder takes as input the hidden state $h^{T}_{i}$ of the LSTM from the Temporal Encoder and the hidden state $\hat{h}^{T,\,l+1}_{i}$ and cell state $\hat{c}^{T,\,l+1}_{i}$ after the message passing with the GCN module. $\{ h^{T}_{i}, \, \hat{h}^{T,\,l+1}_{i}, \, \hat{c}^{T,\,l+1}_{i}\} \in \mathbb{R}^{N \times D} $, where $D$ is the dimension of the embedded feature space and $N$ is the total number of agents in the current scene.
 First, an MLP projects the shape of the input into $[K,\, N,\, D]$, where $K$ is the number of modes to be predicted.
 With projected feature embeddings, we utilize an MLP and a Softmax function to learn the probability $\hat{\pi}_{i,\,1:K}$ of each mode for each agent.
 Then, an LSTM decodes the aggregated and embedded hidden states into a shape of $[K \times N,\, T',\, D]$, recovering the prediction time-step dimension $T'$.
+It should be noted that here we simultaneously predict all the time steps using the hidden states instead of applying a step-wise auto-regressing to further speed up the prediction.
 We empirically found that using LSTM contributes to a more efficient gating of the sequential information over the time axis (more details in Sec.~\ref{ablationstudies}).
 Finally, two side-by-side MLPs predicts a mixture of Laplace distribution with $K$ modes of the potential future trajectories for each agent, \ie~the location $\hat{\mathbf{Y}}_{i,\,1:K} \in \mathbb{R}^{K\times T' \times 2}$ and its associated scale $\hat{\textbf{b}}_{i,\,1:K} \in \mathbb{R}^{K\times T' \times 2}$, and $\hat{\pi}_{i,1:K} \in \mathbb{R}^{K}$.
-It should be noted that we directly use the location of the Laplace distribution as the predicted trajectory for each agent.